tejasPhaveri/custom-instructions/custominstructions.md

 <!-- CONTEXT_START: component_name -->
 Component-specific information that should be processed as a unit
 <!-- CONTEXT_END: component_name -->
+**Enhanced with MCP Tools**:
+- Use Context7 to ensure technical boundaries include up-to-date library information.
+- Use Sequential Thinking to define clear reasoning boundaries for complex components.
 ```

 ### Attention Anchors